Kyle Kosier

-Kyle Kosier (/ˈkoʊʃər/; born November 27, 1978) is an American former professional football guard who played in 143 games in the National Football League (NFL).
-He played college football at Arizona State University and was selected by the San Francisco 49ers in the seventh round of the 2002 NFL draft.
+Kyle Kosier (/ˈkoʊʃər/; born November 27, 1978) is an American former professional football player who was a guard in 143 games in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the San Francisco 49ers in the seventh round of the 2002 NFL draft.
 Kosier also played for the Detroit Lions and Dallas Cowboys.

 Early and personal life

-Kosier was born in Peoria, Arizona, to Keith (a recycler) and Marlene Kosier, and is Jewish, as is his mother.
-On discovering that Dallas Cowboys teammate Igor Olshansky was also Jewish, he said: "That's kind of cool to have a teammate share the same faith that I have".

-Kosier attended Cactus High School in Glendale, Arizona, where he was a letterman in football, basketball, baseball, and track and graduated in 1997.
+Kosier is from Peoria, Arizona and attended Cactus High School in Glendale, Arizona, where he was a letterman in football, basketball, baseball, and track and graduated in 1997.
 In football, his athleticism allowed him to play middle linebacker at a bigger size than most players could.
 As a senior in 1996, he was named Class 4A All-State, the Arizona Republic named him to the All-Arizona Team, and KPNX-TV named him the 1996 Arizona Class 4A Defensive Player of the Year.
 He finished with 634 career tackles.
 He also had an extensive football career at the Peoria Unified School District.

 In 2011, he became the first football player to have his jersey retired by Cactus High School.

+Kosier is married to his high school sweetheart and they have two children together.

 College career

-Kosier accepted a scholarship from Arizona State University to play defensive end, but a shortage of offensive linemen made him convert to offensive guard as a redshirt freshman.
-The next year, he started the last two games of the season at right guard.
+Kosier accepted a scholarship from Arizona State University to play defensive end, but a shortage of offensive linemen made him convert to offensive guard as a redshirt freshman.The next year, he started the last two games of the season at right guard.

 He was a starter at right guard as a junior and at right tackle as a senior, receiving honorable-mention All-Pac-10 honors.